oddbird/oddleventy/content/blog/2024/anchor-position-polyfill-2.md

 incompatibilities.

-And while it's true that anchor positioning is only implemented in Chromium browsers, our team at OddBird have made a lot of progress in our goal of catching up our [polyfill](https://github.com/oddbird/css-anchor-positioning) to the spec.
+And while it's true that anchor positioning is only implemented in Chromium browsers, our team at OddBird has made a lot of progress in our goal of catching up our [polyfill](https://github.com/oddbird/css-anchor-positioning) to the spec.
 Based on the feedback we're hearing, people are finding it covers enough of their needs to be able to start using anchor positioning in